 We want to work with you to set up the best possible schedule for your dog, so you are all happy during your trip.
 We also know that each home is different, and a lot of people have more than just one dog!

-After you have the basic idea of your schedule we sit down to figure out the nitty-gritty:
+After you have a basic idea of your schedule we sit down to figure out the nitty-gritty:

-- We like to allow enough time for feeding, changing water, walks and some cuddles (if your dog is so inclined).
+- We like to allow enough time for feeding, changing water, walks, and some cuddles (if your pet is so inclined).

-- There needs to be enough time to clean out food and water bowls, clean up any messes, toys, etc.
+- There needs to be enough time to clean out food and water bowls and clean up any messes, toys, etc.

 - Many people who love animals, also love plants!
 Normal visits have time for a small bit of plant watering.
 If you have beautiful summer gardens, then we need to see how long they take to the water and add that on to your normal visits.